1. Sri Chaitanya IAS Academy

 The CLAT 2026 exam will evaluate the comprehension and reading skills of the candidates.

-The exam is designed to not check a candidate’s prior knowledge of law, instead, it is a test of aptitude and skills that are required for legal education.
+The exam is designed not to check a candidate’s prior knowledge of law, instead, it is a test of aptitude and skills that are required for legal education.

-There are a total of five subjects in CLAT 2026 - English Language, General Knowledge & Current Affairs including General Knowledge, Legal Reasoning, Logical Reasoning and Quantitative Techniques.
+There are a total of five subjects in CLAT 2026 - English Language, General Knowledge & Current Affairs, including General Knowledge, Legal Reasoning, Logical Reasoning and Quantitative Techniques.

 The duration of the CLAT 2026 exam will be two hours.

-The exam will comprise of passage-based questions.
+The exam will comprise passage-based questions.

 Ranked #1 Law School in India & South Asia by QS- World University Rankings | Merit cum means scholarships | Regular Admissions Deadline: 30th Apr'25

-Ranked #28 amongst Institutions in India by NIRF | Ranked #1 in India for Academic Reputation by QS University Rankings | 16.6 LPA Highest CTC | Last Date to Apply: 28th March
+Ranked #28 amongst Institutions in India by NIRF | Ranked #1 in India for Academic Reputation by QS University Rankings | 16.6 LPA Highest CTC | Last Date to Apply: 28th April

 Category | Details |